bradenmweight/Backup_Scripts/README.md

 1. To list directories -- \
 ```$ rclone lsd Braden_Box:```

-2. To list all file -- \
+2. To list all files -- \
 ```$ rclone ls Braden_Box:```

 3. To copy from BlueHive to Box -- \